oddnetworks/oddcast/README.md

 Summary
 -------
 A small component of a system will fit into your brain better than the entire system.
-This is a fact.
+That is a statement of fact.

 We've been using model-view-controller to "componentize" our systems for almost 30 years.
 The thing is, MVC does not really accomplish the componentization goal.
 Neither does Object Oriented programming for that matter.